Public relations as persuasion

 “Public Relations is the planned persuasion of people to behave in ways that further its sponsor’s objectives.”

-For others, persuasion is an anathema and it is perceived to be on the slippery slope that skids through publicity and ends up with propaganda.
+Yet for other scholars, persuasion is an anathema that is perceived to be on the slippery slope that skids through publicity and ends up with propaganda.
+For how else can we distinguish professional public relations from propaganda than by discrediting publicity and downgrading persuasion?
+That was the purpose behind the widely cited Four Models of Public Relations (1984).

-One of the founding fathers of public relations as an academic subject, James Grunig, argued strongly against persuasion which he sees as being one-way, ‘push’ communications.
+One of the founding fathers of public relations as an academic subject, James Grunig (co-author of the Four Models, argued that the use of public relations for persuasion was less ethical and professional than the use of public relations for consensus-seeking (which he termed ‘two-way symmetric’ communication).
 For Grunig ethical and socially responsible PR can only come out of a two-way ‘symmetrical’ dialogue between the organisation and its stakeholders.

 But is he correct?
 Is it wrong to try to persuade people to stop smoking, eat healthily or buy a certain brand?
 I know how most of our clients would answer.
 Grunig acknowledged these challenges and later accepted that organisations will most likely switch between asymmetric (ie persuasive) and symmetric communication.
 He also argued that the public relations leader should be willing to persuade the chief executive officer of the right course of action.

 As public relations becomes ever more scientific in its practice, especially with the advent of big data and the interest in the links between psychology and communication, it is time to re-evaluate persuasion: how it works and how a study of it can make our practice more effective.

-One of the most famous persuasion models of public relations that helps us understand the persuasion process better is the Elaboration Likelihood Model (ELM) developed by Petty and Cacioppo in 1986.
+One of the most famous persuasion models of public relations that helps us understand the process better is the Elaboration Likelihood Model (ELM) developed by Petty and Cacioppo in 1986.
 This model suggests that there are two routes to persuasion – the central and the peripheral.
 The correct one for the chosen target audience depends on a number of factors such as the audience’s motivation to follow the argument; ability to understand it; and the opportunity to engage.